 (Written by our “Green School Committee”)

-Working on our current theme: - Water
+Our third theme: – Water

-So far, we have conducted an environmental water review in our school during January 2016.
+We conducted an environmental water review in our school during January 2016.
 We drew a map of our school and listed all of the waters points in our school.

 We also conducted a leak test and a manual water audit.